 \citet{Weltevrede+Johnston_2008MNRAS.391.1210W} investigated morphological differences between low and high $\dot{E}$ pulsars by counting the number of components fitted in total intensity profiles.
 Results hinted at subtle differences in profile complexity.
-However, little complexity difference was identified between low and high $\dot{E}$.
-For example, pulsars J1034$-$3224 and J1745$-$3040 were classified as most complex by this method and were indeed visually complex; while others such as J1302$-$6350 also ranked as complex while being judged as double by eye, though with highly asymmetric components---which required fitting relatively many components.
-Component asymmetry may hint at a more complex beam composition -- perhaps caused by discrete emission regions at various heights of~\citetalias{KJ2007}; or originating from geometrical effects such as the impact angle $\beta$ (e.g. Figure 5 of~\citetalias{KJ2007}) and related aberration and retardation of the components~\citep{GG2003ApJ...584..418G}; or, even, have an instrumental origin (e.g. an insufficient sampling rate, leading to unresolved short-duration components).
+However, a negligible complexity difference was identified between low and high $\dot{E}$.
+For example, pulsars J1034$-$3224 and J1745$-$3040 were classified as the most complex by this method and were indeed visually complex; while others such as J1302$-$6350 were also ranked as complex while being judged as double by eye, though with highly asymmetric components, which required fitting relatively many components.
+Component asymmetry may hint at a more complex beam composition that is perhaps caused by discrete emission regions at various heights of~\citetalias{KJ2007} or originates from geometrical effects such as the impact angle $\beta$ (e.g. Figure 5 of~\citetalias{KJ2007}) and related aberration and retardation of the components~\citep{GG2003ApJ...584..418G}, or it may even have an instrumental origin (e.g. an insufficient sampling rate, leading to unresolved short-duration components).

 While there has been considerable effort to determine the origin of components seen in individual pulse profiles via directed methods, we note that there has been little effort to systematically compare the shape of pulsar profiles using automated methods.
-As the full Square Kilometer Array is expected to increase the population of currently known pulsars ($\sim$~3,400) by more than 10-fold, a large fraction of which should already be found during Phase I~\citep{keane_2017, kramer+stapper2015aska.confE..36K}, it is now timely to research and develop automated methods for knowledge extraction that require little to no human intervention.
+As the full Square Kilometer Array is expected to increase the population of currently known pulsars ($\sim$~3,400) by more than ten fold, a large fraction of which should already be found during Phase I~\citep{keane_2017, kramer+stapper2015aska.confE..36K}, it is timely to research and develop automated methods for knowledge extraction that require little to no human intervention.

-In the following sections we present {\name} (Topology of Pulsar Profiles), an unsupervised method employing graph theory that can automatically compare and organise a collection of pulsar profiles by similarities in their morphology---allowing us to investigate relations between pulsar profiles and their physical properties.
+In the following sections, we present {\name} (Topology of Pulsar Profiles), an unsupervised method employing graph theory that can automatically compare and organise a collection of pulsar profiles based on similarities in their morphology and that enables investigation of relations between pulsar profiles and their physical properties.